Who has the right to arrange your funeral? Whether you have…

 This article covers the following key topics:

-This article has been provided by award-winning and FCA regulated UK broker, Reassured.
+This article has been provided by award-winning UK broker, Reassured.

 Reassured can compare multiple funeral plan quotes on your behalf, from the UK’s largest providers.

 A funeral plan allows you to set the precedent for the etiquette of your own funeral.